Curriculum & Program Review

 - Implementation Plan and Purchase: In this phase, we recommend materials for the district to purchase and develop a plan to implement the curricular area or program.

 The Implementation and Continuous Improvement cycle is an ongoing process of evaluating how well a program is being implemented and determining whether the program is meeting intended outcomes.

 The District Curriculum Advisory Committee (DCAC) and the Roseville Area School Board are involved as described in sections 6.1 through 6.4 in School Board Policy 604.
 The DCAC is consulted after each phase of the Program Review cycle.
 The DCAC or the school board may also request a Curricular/Program Review Team to give a work update throughout the process.

 At the end of Phase 3 (Implementation Plan and Purchase), an in-depth report is made to DCAC and to the school board for approval on their consent agenda.
 Detailing the work accomplished in the Program Review cycle, the report describes the program design, curricular/program purchases, implementation plan, and expected curricular/program outcomes.

 We assign curricular areas and programs to a cycle and phase each year based on their outcomes.
 Also, an annual report is presented to the district’s principals, DCAC, and school board.
 This report details the curriculum and program work accomplished in the past year, current efforts, and anticipated outcomes.

-The graphic of District 623's Curriculum and Program Review System depicts key elements of the process and where the curriculum areas currently are placed in the process.
+This graphic of Roseville Area Schools' Curriculum and Program Review System depicts key elements of the process and where the curriculum areas currently are placed in the process.